nikitalobanov12/stochi/BACKLOG.md

 ## Up Next

-- [ ] Optimistic UI updates
-  - when the user logs their stack, it takes upwards of 5 seconds to process in the database, we need to figure out a cleaner solution to this
-  - either use redis to store the information first and than have eventual consistency with postgres, or just use optimistic ui updates
-  - this applies to deleting logs too, it takes upwards of 3 seconds to delete a supplement from the log and than the ui never updates, it just grays out the supplement

-## Planned

 - [ ] fix the ai suggestions
   - right now you can get a suggestion like
     `Add Magnesium Glycinate